Dateline: Phnom Penh, Cambodia

 Most people reading an article about offshore investments probably know that it’s not an easy thing to do.
 Investing in a country where you may be unfamiliar with the local culture, language, and regulations can seem daunting to anyone who hasn’t done it before.

 I’m not talking about buying a mutual fund that invests in “emerging markets” (as if countries like Brazil and Russia are “emerging”).
-I mean venturing into countries such as Cambodia and Georgia, being on the ground, and finding undervalued assets which are outside the scope of the Blackrocks and Vanguards of the world.
+I mean venturing into countries such as Cambodia and Georgia, being on the ground, and finding undervalued assets that are outside the scope of the Blackrocks and Vanguards of the world.

 It looks difficult and, more often than not, is.